 This isn’t to say the 24-50mm or 24-200mm are bad lenses.
 In fact, the 24-200mm is my main travel lens on my Nikon Z6.
 But side by side, you’ll definitely notice some sharpness differences between those lenses and the others, assuming good enough technique.

-Now let’s look at the F-mount lenses that qualify as “highly recommended” on the Nikon Z5, Z6, and Z6 II.
-Only about a dozen F-mount lenses reach that standard on the 45-megapixel cameras, but there are several more this time.
+Now let’s look at the F-mount lenses that qualify as “highly recommended” on the Nikon Z5, Z6, and Z6 II based on out-resolving the 24 MP sensor.
 Where applicable, I’ll include a link to our review of the lens in question.

 There are so many F-mount lenses available in the first place, and we haven’t tested all of them in the lab (especially third-party lenses).
 Keep in mind that the following recommendations are based only on sharpness and there are other reasons you may want a lens in practice.
-Nevertheless, here’s the list:
+Nevertheless, here’s the list that we have tested in the lab and can guarantee out-resolve the 24 MP sensor of these Nikon Z cameras:

 - Sigma 14mm f/1.8 A (our review)